jfisteus/eyegrade/doc/user-manual/user-manual.rst

 After you have entered the exam configuration
-(either from a file or manually) the last two steps of the wizard will allow you to load student lists and entering the scores of the questions:
+(either from a file or manually) the last two steps of the wizard will allow you to create student groups and load student lists, as well as to enter the scores awarded to questions:

-- Student list files: select zero, one or more files that contain the list of students in the class.
-The files should be plain text and contain a line per student.
-See `Student list files`_ for more information on the format of these files.
+- Students: you can import student lists from your file system and manage student groups.
+  See `Student lists`_ for more information about this feature.

 - Scores for correct and incorrect answers: this step is optional.
 If you provide the scores awarded to correct answers (and optionally deducted from incorrect answers), Eyegrade will show the marks of each exam.
-See `Scores`_ for more information.
+See `Scores`_ for more information about this feature.

 After you finish with this dialog, Eyegrade opens the session.
 It shows the image from the webcam and starts scanning for the